tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 the IP header.
 For example, the GISS can be encoded in portion of the IPv6 Flow Label field as described in {{?I-D.filsfils-spring-srv6-stateless-slice-id}}.

+A detailed review of NRP scale considerations is presented in {{?I-D.dong-teas-nrp-scalability}}.

 ### Network Resource Partition Resource Reservation

 Bandwidth and network resource allocation strategies for slice policies are essential to achieve optimal placement of paths within the network while still meeting the target SLOs.

-Resource reservation allows for the managing of available bandwidth and for prioritization of existing allocations to enable preference-based preemption when contention on a specific network resource arises.
+Resource reservation allows for the management of available bandwidth and the prioritization of existing allocations to enable preference-based preemption when contention on a specific network resource arises.
 Sharing of a network resource's available bandwidth amongst a group of NRPs